 Where to Eat

-A big thing to be aware of when visiting Bryce Canyon is that its “season” runs May through September, so there is not much in terms of dining that is open outside that time.
+An important thing to know when visiting Bryce Canyon is that its “season” runs May through September.

 - Cowboy’s Buffet and Steak Room